The Time Machine: History

 Wells had considered the notion of time travel before, in a short story titled "The Chronic Argonauts" (1888).
 This work, published in his college newspaper, was the foundation for The Time Machine.

-He frequently stated that he had thought of using some of this material in a series of articles in the Pall Mall Gazette, but in response to a request by W. E. Henley, the editor of National Observer, he rewrote "The Chronic Argonauts" into a series of seven loosely connected and fictionalized essays which were anonymously published in the newspaper from 17 March to 23 June 1894.
+He frequently stated that he had thought of using some of this material in a series of articles in the Pall Mall Gazette, but in response to a request by W. E. Henley, the editor of the National Observer, he rewrote "The Chronic Argonauts" into a series of seven loosely connected and fictionalized essays which were anonymously published in the newspaper from 17 March to 23 June 1894.
 The series was never completed as Henley stepped down from his role as editor in National Observer.
 With his encouragement, Wells continued to work on the story, and at the end of the year, when Henley was given the position as editor of Heinemann's periodical The New Review, he arranged for the story to be published there in serialized form in the January to May 1895 editions instead, for which Wells was paid £100 (equal to about £ today).
 Henry Holt and Company published the first book edition (possibly prepared from a different manuscript) on 7 May 1895; Heinemann published a British edition on 29 May.
 These two editions are different textually and are commonly referred to as the "Holt text" and "Heinemann text", respectively.
 Nearly all modern reprints reproduce the Heinemann text.